-Having an interceptor enabled by @Priority and in the same time listed in beans.xml leads to a non-portable behaviour!
-This combination of enablement should therefore be avoided in order to maintain consistent behaviour across different CDI implementations.
-As for Weld, such interceptor is only invoked once in the @Priority part of the invocation chain.
-E.g. the enablement via 'beans.xml will be ignored.
+An interceptor enabled by @Priority and in the same time listed in beans.xml is only invoked once in the @Priority part of the invocation chain.
+E.g. the enablement via beans.xml will be ignored.

 9.4.
 Interceptor bindings with members